Frequently Asked Questions

 - Special instructions or restrictions to which we must adhere and/or the rejection of a reasonable recommendation we make automatically renders the project ineligible, even if we were, through no fault of our own, ultimately unable to implement your site’s new performance architecture.
 Under such conditions, all sales are final;

 - Please note: By the time you receive your Order Confirmation email your project has already essentially been completed.
 If you wish to cancel your order at any time after we send your Order Confirmation email, but before you receive your Project Completion email, even if we were, through no fault of our own, unable to implement your site’s new performance architecture, at least 95% of your project’s purchase price will be withheld from refund and in all likelihood 100%;

 - You must elect Enhanced Reporting when ordering.
 Note: If you order Enhanced Reporting and we are unable to provide you with it through no fault of our own, the Enhanced Reporting fee is non-refundable;

-- You must allow us to implement CloudFlare;
+- You must allow us (and we must be able) to implement (or configure) CloudFlare;

 - At the time your project begins, your site must be running the latest version of WordPress with all installed plugins and the theme it is using up to date.
 Project sites that are not running the latest version of WordPress and/or some installed plugins and/or the theme they are using are not up to date at the time the project begins come with no guarantee, warranty, right to refund or (free) post-project support;